Definitive Guide to Hybrid Cars

 What is a Hybrid Car?

 There are two types of hybrids that both utilize a combination of electric power and gasoline.
 One is a conventional hybrid vehicle often referred to as a Hybrid Electric Vehicle (HEV) and the other as a Plug-in-Hybrid Electric Vehicle (PHEV).
 The difference between an HEV and PHEV is that a PHEV can be plugged in to recharge whereas an HEV uses regenerative braking to recharge.
+An HEV is also assisted by the car's gasoline engine to recharge the electric battery pack when it gets low.
 Both types of hybrids can reduce fuel consumption and CO2 emissions by up to 35%.